hpssjellis/my-examples-for-quantum-computing/README.md

 python3 a05-qcnn.py

 ```
-Note: a tf.plot command is not working, for the last 2 programs hello and qcnn.
+Note: a tf.keras.utils.plot_model command is not working, for the last 2 programs hello and qcnn.
 I will be looking into it.